mohammad09010/CMPN202-Operating-Systems-Journal/week3.md

 # Phase 3: Application Selection for Performance Testing (Week 3)

 **Objective:** Must install the software you will use to `stress` the server later in Week 6.
-You also need to document how you installed it (SSH) and what you expect it to do to the system (CPU vs. RAM usage).
+You also need to document how you installed SSH, and what you expect it to do to the system CPU vs. RAM usage.

 ## 1. Introduction
 Phase 3 focuses on selecting and deploying applications that will generate specific workloads on the server.
 The objective is to simulate realistic stress scenarios to evaluate the operating system's resource management capabilities.